 An individual prior learning assessment (IPLA – Individual Prior Learning Assessment – exemption from entrance requirements) will tell you whether your application for admission to a study programme may be considered for quota 2 admission.
 Learn more about individual prior learning assessment.

-With a completed AP Degree you are able to enter the labour market directly after graduating, but you also have the opportunity to go abroad and top up with a Bachelor’s degree.
-Depending on your choice of Bachelor’s degree as well as the specific country in which you want to study, this will take between 1 and 2 years.
+With a completed AP Degree, you are able to enter the labour market directly after graduating, but you also have the opportunity to go abroad and top up with a Bachelor’s degree.
+Depending on your choice of bachelor’s degree as well as the specific country in which you want to study, this will take between 1 and 2 years.

-If you feel confused by all of this information, it might be beneficial to address an organisation which help organise stays abroad; mainly in Australia, USA, Hong Kong, England, Canada, Hawaii etc.
+If you feel confused by all this information, it might be beneficial to address an organisation which help organise stays abroad; mainly in Australia, USA, Hong Kong, England, Canada, Hawaii etc.